 I eventually moved to Boulder, Colorado for graduate school and got a part-time job at Rocky Mountain Anglers, first as a commercial fly tier, and then as a guide.
 My boss was Charlie Craven (now of Charlie’s Fly Shop) and I learned a tremendous amount about casting and tying from him.
 I thought I was a decent tier until I met Charlie.
 His wraps were seamless.
-His dimensions were perfectly consistent.
+His proportions were perfect.
 I always said that if you put one of Charlie’s flies under an electron microscope, you couldn’t spot a flaw.
 He inspired me to try to become a better tier and I tried to emulate his techniques as much as a mere mortal could.

-In the following years, I was fortunate to have a job that sent me on month-long stints abroad which gave me some great opportunities to indulge in one of favorite things–saltwater fly fishing.
+In the following years, I was fortunate to have a job that sent me on regular month-long stints abroad which gave me some great opportunities to indulge in one of favorite things–saltwater fly fishing.
 I caught a lot of bonefish in Mexico and Jacks in Costa Rica on the company dime but always remained a trout angler at heart.

 Now, I live in Parker, Colorado–a small town about 20 miles outside of Denver.
 Sometime in 2009, I stumbled on to tenkara when searching for products to sell in a new company I was starting called BackpackFlyfishing.com.
 At first, I was only interested in tenkara rods as backpacking rods since they were so compact.
 After a few discussions with Daniel at Tenkara USA, I was convinced these were the ultimate fly fishing rods for backpacking and started selling them online as “backpacking fly rods”.
 Little did I know that two years later I would not merely be using them for backpacking, but as my go to choice for all of my trout fishing.